ui5-community/generator-ui5-ts-app-fcl/README.md

 [![License Status][license-image]][license-url]

 Generator which use the official UI5 tooling and support multiple deployment targets such as the SAP Business Technology Platform.
-This generator was build as a plug-in for the community project [Easy-UI5](https://github.com/SAP/generator-easy-ui5/) by [SAP](https://github.com/SAP/).
+This generator was built as a plug-in for the community project [Easy-UI5](https://github.com/SAP/generator-easy-ui5/) by [SAP](https://github.com/SAP/).

 ## Usage with easy-ui5